Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Introduction

 \section{Introduction}

-The prevalence of misinformation is a growing concern globally.
-Misinformation damages society in numerous ways.
-It threatens the maintenance of trust in vaccines and health policies\cite{do2022infodemics,macdonald2023meme}, can incite violence and harassment\cite{cdtFromFellows}, can undermine democratic processes (particularly elections)\cite{bovet2019influence,groshek2017helping}, and harms individual and societal well-being\cite{verma2022examining}.
-For example, during the 2018 Brazilian presidential election, manipulated photos, decontextualized videos, and hoax audio significantly influenced election results by aiding the victory of the main far-right candidate \cite{theguardianWhatsAppFake,santos2020social}.
-Another example is the spread of false information during the COVID-19 pandemic.
-Many people were persuaded that ineffective or counterproductive treatments such as alcohol-based cleaning products and an anti-parasitic drug could cure patients.
-The victims of this misinformation could suffer serious illness or even death \cite{bbcHundredsDead}.

-Different countermeasures have been investigated to combat misinformation.
-These interventions can be categorized into two major groups: pre-emptive intervention ("prebunking") and reactive intervention ("debunking")\cite{ecker2022psychological}.
-Debunking involves fact-checking and correcting misinformation after it has been encountered.
-Fact-checkers use investigative practices to determine the veracity of content and dispute factual inaccuracies\cite{juneja2022human}.

-However, the lasting effects of misinformation make it challenging to mitigate its influence once people have been exposed \cite{roets2017fake,lewandowsky2012misinformation}.
-Furthermore, fact-checking efforts are limited in terms of scale and reach, which restricts their effectiveness\cite{roozenbeek2020prebunking}.
-Given these challenges, it is not sufficient to rely purely on debunking efforts.
-Prebunking, on the other hand, works to build attitudinal inoculation, enabling people to identify and resist manipulative messages.
-This approach equips individuals to better manage misinformation they encounter in the real world\cite{prebin2024}.
-Prebunking is based on a range of educational measures \cite{dame2022combating,cook2017neutralizing}, which can include games \cite{roozenbeek2019fake,cook2023cranky}.
+The prevalence of misinformation on social media is a growing global concern.
+Misinformation threatens the maintenance of trust in social agendas like vaccine and health policies \cite{do2022infodemics}, incites violence and harassment \cite{cdtFromFellows}, undermines democratic processes \cite{bovet2019influence}, and harms individual and societal well-being \cite{verma2022examining}.
+For example, people were even persuaded to take ineffective treatments like alcohol-based cleaning products and anti-parasitic drugs for Covid-19.
+Countermeasures against misinformation spread consist of two forms: preemptive intervention (``prebunking'') and reactive intervention (``debunking'')\cite{ecker2022psychological}.
+The latter involves correcting misinformation after it has been encountered. and using fact-checking to dispute factual inaccuracies.
+However, the lasting effects of misinformation make it challenging to mitigate its influence once people have been exposed \cite{roets2017fake}, and fact-checking efforts are limited in scale and reach \cite{roozenbeek2020prebunking}.
+Prebunking, on the other hand, works to build attitudinal inoculation, enabling people to identify and resist manipulative messaging.
+This approach equips individuals to manage misinformation they encounter in the real world \cite{prebin2024} based on educational measures, including games \cite{cook2023cranky,fu_cracking_2025}.